Common Challenges

 Is Baby Getting Enough Milk?

-• Your baby should have one urine diaper on day one, two on day two, three on day three, and so forth until your milk comes in.
-At this point, a baby will typically produce 5 to 6 wet diapers every day.
-After six weeks, your baby may produce fewer wet diapers, but they will be heavier.
-This is because your baby's bladder can hold more urine at this point.
+You can also keep an eye on your baby’s wet diapers to see how feeding is going.
+On day one, they usually have at least one wet diaper, then two on day two, three on day three, and so on until your milk fully comes in.
+Once that happens, your baby will usually have 5 to 6 wet diapers a day.
+After about six weeks, they might have fewer wet diapers, but they’ll be heavier because their bladder can hold more urine.

-• Your milk should come in between days 3 and 6.
-See "when will my milk come in?"
+Your milk usually starts flowing between days 3 and 6 after birth.
+See “When will my milk come in?

 Things That Are Normal!